Debbie Gibson: Theatre

 Gibson debuted on Broadway in 1992, playing Éponine Thénardier in Les Misérables.
 She then went to London and starred as Sandy Dombroski in Grease—a role for which 800 other people tried out before producers chose Gibson—in a West End production.
 The show broke box office sales records.
 The single version of "You're the One That I Want", a duet with Craig McLachlan, taken from the original cast recording, reached number 13 on the UK Singles Chart in 1993.

 After returning to the United States, she appeared in the Broadway touring production, this time playing Rizzo.
 She played Fanny Brice in a revamped Funny Girl tour.
-She has had many successful theatre credits; she was among the many actresses who took the starring role of Belle in the Broadway production of Beauty and the Beast.
+She has had many successful theater credits; she was among the many actresses who took the starring role of Belle in the Broadway production of Beauty and the Beast.
 She replaced Kerry Butler in September 1997 and was in the show until June 1998, when Kim Huber then succeeded her.
 She also starred in the critically lauded production of Gypsy (in a production staged at the Paper Mill Playhouse).
 Gibson starred as Louise Hovick opposite Broadway legend Betty Buckley.
 She participated in the national tour of Joseph and the Amazing Technicolor Dreamcoat, where she played the Narrator, and starred as Cinderella in the national tour of Rodgers & Hammerstein's musical with Eartha Kitt as the Fairy Godmother.
 In October 2002, she starred as Velma Kelly in the Boston production of Chicago.
 In 2003, she played Sally Bowles in the Broadway revival of Cabaret.
 From March to April 2004, she played the role of Marta in the UCLA Reprise! production of Company.

 Gibson starred as Anna Leonowens in Cabrillo Music Theatre's production of the Richard Rodgers and Oscar Hammerstein II musical The King and I, which began October 17, 2008, in the Kavli Theatre at the Thousand Oaks Civic Arts Plaza and ran through October 26.